zchee/neovim-wiki/FAQ.md

 ### Backtrace (macOS / OSX)

-If `nvim` crashes on macOS, you can see the backtrace in Console.app (under "User Diagnostic Reports").
+If `nvim` crashes, you can see the backtrace in Console.app (under "Crash Reports" or "User Diagnostic Reports" for older macOS versions).

     open -a Console